saapra/security-tips/web.md

 ## Impact

-Larger the serives on intranet severe the attack
+> Larger the serives on intranet, severe the attack.

 * Access pages that are accessible only on intranet/locally
 * Do a port scan